 - Use the Pupil Premium funding to provide additional support to improve pupil progress and to raise the standard of achievement in Literacy, Numeracy and Communication for these pupils;

-- Use the funding to narrow the gap between the achievement of these pupils and their peers – focussing on Literacy and Numeracy;
+- Use the funding to narrow the gap between the achievement of these pupils and their peers – focusing on Literacy and Numeracy;

 - To target children who receive Pupil Premium Funding through additional 1:1 and small group sessions planned, delivered and assessed by an experienced teacher, a TA or outside services;